JamesTheHacker/spacecake/README.md

 **Launch Development Server**

-SpaceCake has a built in development server with live reloading support.
+SpaceCake has a built in development server with hot module reloading.
+To run the development server:

     yarn run dev

-After the development server starts navigate to `http://localhost:8080/`
+After the development server starts navigate to `http://localhost:8080/` to see the dummy application.
+Don't laugh, I put it together to demonstrate media breakpoints, mobx and styled-components.

 ## Deploy to Digital Ocean Spaces